 At Act IV, Scene VIII, Roxane says that if Ulises have sent Penelope the letters Roxane had received, she also would have risk everything for his love sake like Helena did.
 At Act V, we see that Roxane, who at Act IV acted as real Guile Heroine like Helena, has settled to be a tragic I Will Wait for You heroine like Penelope, because she has got into a nunnery to devote all her life to Christian’s memory.

-Abundant throughout the Ring Cycle due to Leitmotifs - for example, when at the end of Walküre, Wotan calls: "He who fears my spear-tip shall never cross the fire!", the Siegfried leitmotif is played, indicating that it'll be Siegfried who'll cross it.
+At the end of Die Walküre, Wotan calls: "He who fears my spear-tip shall never cross the fire!", the Siegfried leitmotif is played, indicating that it'll be Siegfried who'll cross it.

 Most of the Sleepy Time storyline was a serious take on it though.
 All the dreams are this and/or Character Development.
 Proof?
 This foreshadows Elliot gaining a superhero spell and This foreshadows Nanase getting into a relationship with Ellen.